tutek1/DTLabs/03_Platformer2D/lab03.md

 2. **Rename** it to `player_controller_2d.gd` and move it to a folder `2DPlatforming/Scripts`
 3. **Attach** the script to the `Player` node

 Now, as a practice, try to rewrite the new script so that it works with the `CharacterBody2D` and in 2 dimensions.
-The next section will have the **solution** of this task.
+The next section presents the **solution** of this task.

 > aside positive
 > **Tip 1:** If the jump or gravity behaves weirdly, remember that in 2D in Godot, the **up-direction** is `-Y`.